cs1msa/WPIplus/Collection Verticals (subsets)/Core Verticals #EP, #WO, #US, #CH, #KR, #JP/Readme.md

 # Core Vertical Organization
-Each folder contains five key files with key information about the specific core vertical, the help CSV file used to generate these files and links to the relevant source code.
+Each folder contains a core vertical file (*.vertical) along with five supplementary files providing key information related to the specific vertical.
+Additionally, a help CSV file used in generating these outputs is included, along with links to the relevant source code.

 ## Five Key Files
 ### [VerticalName]_PatDocs.csv